CarCareTruth Score

 The right buy for any car owner who wants a reliable glass cleaner confirmed safe for aftermarket window tint and rain-repellent treatments.
 Skip it if full ingredient transparency matters; the safety data sheet withholds some formula details as trade secret, and the SDS is only retrievable via web archive rather than directly from the brand.

 The safety data sheet classifies this product as WARNING based on two mild codes: potential oral harm if swallowed and mild eye irritation from direct contact.
-The safety data sheet does not specify eye, skin, or respiratory protection for normal pump-spray use.
+The safety data sheet recommends safety glasses and, for prolonged or repeated handling, impervious gloves; it reports no respiratory hazard for normal pump-spray use, with a closed, poorly ventilated space as the only realistic trigger for that concern.
 Chemical Guys discloses a Prop 65 warning traced to a preservative at less than 0.001% that can release trace formaldehyde.
 Environmental footprint is low: water-surfactant formula with negligible VOC and no aquatic toxicity classifications.

 Yes, confirmed from the safety data sheet Section 3 ingredient list.
 No ammonium hydroxide (CAS 1336-21-6) appears in the formula.
 Safe for aftermarket adhesive-backed window tint and rain-repellent treatments, which ammonia-containing cleaners degrade over time.